napari/napari/docs/explanations/rendering.md

 ## Chunk Size

-It's confusing but there can be different chunk sizes in use at one time.
+It's confusing but there can be different chunk sizes in play at one time.
 **Dask** chunks are often larger than the file format's chunks.
-This means loading one Dask chunk loads many disk chunks.
+This means loading one Dask chunk will cause many disk chunks to load.
 We might set our rendering chunks to be the same size that Dask is using, if we can even determine that, or we might chose a different size.

 In the end there are two different types of speed: framerate and load time.
+As long as the chunk size is not too big we should be able to get a good framerate.
+However loading speed can be trickier and can depend on many factors.
 Sometimes there is a tradeoff, perhaps we can speed up loading by slowing the framerate a bit.
 Hopefully we can come up with defaults that work well for most situations, but we'll probably need to provide a way for the user to tune the chunk size and other parameters if necessary.

 ## Octree